cliffordx/legalbai/pages/CIVIL CODE___BOOK 2___TITLE_5.md

 		- It is presumed that possession continues to be enjoyed in the same character in which it was acquired, until the contrary is proved.
 (436)
 	- **ARTICLE 530.**
 		- Only things and rights which are susceptible of being appropriated may be the object of possession.
 (437)
-- 🔴 CHAPTER 2 - Acquisition of Possession]]
+- # 🔴 CHAPTER 2 - Acquisition of Possession
-  heading:: true
   collapsed:: true
 	- **ARTICLE 531.**
 	  id:: 62f1377f-db67-4a67-b050-bac253d7979a